Rare portrait by Francis Bacon could fetch up to $42 million at auction - KTVZ

 A rare portrait by celebrated painter Francis Bacon will go on auction this month at Sotheby’s London for the first time in the artwork’s history.

-“Study for Portrait of Lucian Freud,” painted in 1964, was created as the centerpiece to a large triptych — a multi-part artistic format favored by Bacon — and intimately captures British artist Lucien Freud, who was at one time a friend of Bacon’s and later, by the mid-1980s, a foe.
-The entire three-piece artwork was exhibited in Dublin, Stockholm and Hamburg shortly after its completion in 1965, but the triptych was ultimately separated — with one side panel now belonging to a museum in Jerusalem and the other in a private collection.
+“Study for Portrait of Lucian Freud,” painted in 1964, was intended as the centerpiece to a large triptych — a multi-part artistic format favored by Bacon — but Bacon soon decided his creations should be seen as individual pieces instead.
+The paintings intimately captures British artist Lucien Freud, who was at one time a friend of Bacon’s and later, by the mid-1980s, a foe.
+The three artworks were exhibited together in Stockholm and Hamburg shortly after completion in 1965.
+Now, one side panel now belongs to a museum in Jerusalem and the other in a private collection.

 The auction for what was once the center painting will take place on June 29 at the London auction house, with experts estimating the piece could fetch up to £35 million ($42 million).
 “Study for Portrait of Lucian Freud” has been hidden from public view in a private art collection for the past 40 years, according to Sotheby’s, which will exhibit the painting the weekend before it goes to auction.

-Note: Update: A previous version of this article stated that Bacon’s “Study for Portrait of Lucian Freud” was part of a triptych.
-The story has been updated to reflect the painting was only briefly intended to become part of a triptych.
-Within a year of finishing the three works the artist changed his mind and numbered each painting as individual pieces.